 Christine Blackledge

-Christine was a northern Michigan dairy farmer.
+Christine was a northern Michigan dairy farmer and the former owner/welder of Michigan Decorations, a Traverse City-based business.
 She obtained master’s degrees in International Business Administration and Public Health and Food Safety, along with certificates in Hazard Analysis, Critical Control Points (HACCP) and International Food Laws and Regulations.
-For 10 years she has worked with USAID projects helping small farmers and processors to produce safe food for consumption and export.
+For 12 years she worked with USAID projects helping small farmers and processors to produce safe food for consumption and export.
+She also lectured at MSU and taught in Lansing area public schools.
+She wrote about a myriad of topics, including food safety and security.
+She was a talented gardener and a fearless home remodeler, and she never hesitated to share her skills and harvest with others.
+Christine left this life in May 2024.

 Valerie Chandler